transloadit/uppy/website/src/docs/aws-s3.md

 The `fields` field is an object with form fields to send along with the upload request.
 For presigned PUT uploads, this should be empty.

+The `headers` field is an object with request headers to send along with the upload request.

 ### `timeout: 30 * 1000`